jolle/miro-export/README.md

 miro-export -t XYZ -b uMoVLkx8gIc= -f "Frame 2" -e json
 ```

-## Capturing multiple frames at once
+### Capturing multiple frames at once

-It is possible to supply multiple frames to the `-f` switch, e.g., `-f "Frame 2" "Frame 3"`.
+It is possible to give multiple frames to the `-f` switch, e.g., `-f "Frame 2" "Frame 3"`.
 However, for SVG export, this will capture all content that is within the outer bounding box when all frames have been selected, so content between the frames will be captured as well.
-If you want separate SVGs for each frame, use the output file switch with `{frameName}` in the file name, e.g., `-o "Export - {frameName}.svg"`.
+If you want separate SVGs for each frame (and thus avoiding capturing content in between), use the output file switch with `{frameName}` in the file name, e.g., `-o "Export - {frameName}.svg"`.
 It is not possible to export separate SVGs without the output file specified (i.e., to stdout).

-## JSON export
+### JSON export

 The JSON export format is a Miro-internal representation of all the board objects.
 It is not a documented format, but it is quite easy to understand.
 The exported format is always an array of objects that have the field `type` as a discriminator.
-Depending on the type, fields change, but there is always at least an `id` field.
+Depending on the type, fields change.
+Some of the types have been documented as TypeScript interfaces at [miro-types.ts](src/miro-types.ts).
 For example, a `sticky_note` object could look like this:

 ```json
 {